nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/commitlint.md

    $ npm install --save-dev @commitlint/config-conventional @commitlint/cli
    ```

-3. Add a `commitlint.config.js` file with the following contents that tells commitlint which ruleset to use..
+3. Add a `commitlint.config.js` file with the following contents that tells commitlint which ruleset to use.

    ```js
    module.exports = {